vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |image38|

-This table contains all intersected geocodes at all levels.
+Table B5 contains all intersected geocodes at all levels.
 Data on importance, susceptibility and sensitivity (code and value) have been added.

+*Table B5.
+Description of attributes of mesa — tbl_flat*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+